Prodaturu/Obsidian/3 - Main Notes/C++/Functions in C++.md

 ### Parameters

-- Information can be passed to functions as a parameter.
-Parameters act as variables inside the function.
+- Information can be passed to functions as a parameter
+- Parameters act as variables inside the function

-- Parameters are specified after the function name, inside the parentheses.
-You can add as many parameters as you want, just separate them with a comma:
+- Parameters are specified after the function name, inside the parentheses
+- You can add as many parameters as you want, just separate them with a comma:

 ### Syntax